-Documentum Content Server is a new kind of content server that was designed to simplify the task of creating or editing by using any of the documentum application.
-This server handles the read and write tasks for web-based client applications.
+Documentum Content Server is a new kind of content server that was designed to simplify the task of creating or editing by using any of the Documentum applications.
+This server handles the read and writes tasks for web-based client applications.

 The server uses HTTP or HTTPS protocol for all communications.
-The logic’s from application layer is transferred to the server and then calls are made using server API’s (DFC – Documentum foundation classes) to the particular repositories.
+The logic’s from the application layer is transferred to the server and then calls are made using server APIs (DFC – Documentum foundation classes) to the particular repositories.

 RDBMS (Relational database management system) is a software developed for storing a large amount of data efficiently.
 The application layer performs various operations on the RDBMS.
 These operations can be easily accessed programmatically by an individual.

 Situated at the bottom layer of architecture, the RDBMS and Operating system combinedly handle every request provided by the content server layer.
 It then stores valuable information, in the form of tables, in a relational database.

 There are four layers of the Documentum Platform.
 Let's have a look at these layers below:

 The Documentum content server is staged at the base of the Documentum platform which helps in managing the repository and implementing the core content capabilities.
 The content server then helps in availing these capabilities to the user with the help of the interface layer.

 Image Source: opensenselabs.com

 The Content repository uses a flexible model to store data and the associated metadata.
 The documents are made of content files having attributes (metadata).
 These attributes are collected as metadata which describes the content and the relationships between the content and other contents stored in the repository.

 These metadata are then used by the user to search and retrieve the content relevant to their uses.
 The content stored in the particular repositories can be encrypted by the user in order to protect the data from any uncontrolled access.